Rawleenc/ArchCraftsman/README.md

 Some informations will be gathered using your IP address with ipapi.co API in order to propose more relevant default values for prompts and better mirror sorting :
 - Language, to propose an adapted default global language and keymap
-- Country code, to propose a better mirror sorting
 - Timezone, to propose an adapted default value for the timezone

 Time will be synchronized using systemd timesyncd.